start-again-06/CASML_2024_Anjan/README.md

 #### PDE Residual Loss

-The PDE loss is computed as the mean squared residual of the governing equation evaluated at \(N_f\) interior collocation points:
+The PDE loss is computed as the mean squared residual of the governing equation evaluated at $\(N_f\)$ interior collocation points:

 $$
 \mathcal{L}_{\text{PDE}} = \frac{1}{N_f} \sum_{i=1}^{N_f}